 Introduction

 The species abundance distribution (SAD) is one of the few ecological patterns whose shape is so consistent that it is often considered an ecological law (Lawton 1999, McGill et al 2007).
 Across varied ecosystems and taxa, the species abundance distribution is nearly always dominated by a few very abundant species and a larger number of increasingly rare species, generating a distinctive hollow- or J-shaped curve (Fisher 1943).
-Community ecologists have used the species abundance distribution to test numerous theories intended to determine which biological processes are most important for structuring assemblages of species (McGill et al 2007).
+Community ecologists have used the species abundance distribution to test numerous theories on which biological processes are most important for structuring assemblages of species (McGill et al 2007).
 However, using the species abundance distribution to distinguish amongst theories has proven frustrating because many theories predict similar shapes (McGill et al 2007), and even experimental manipulations generate little variation in the shape of the SAD (Supp and Ernest 2014).
 After decades of use as a theoretical benchmark, the utility of the SAD for assessing the processes structuring ecological communities is currently unclear.

 Increasing evidence for statistical constraints operating on the shape of the SAD (Locey and White 2013, White et al 2012, Frank 2019) has complicated our understanding of the SAD as a biological pattern.
 Accumulating evidence suggests that statistical constraints may actually generate the most striking feature of the species abundance distribution – the hollow curve.
 At its core, the SAD is a representation of how the total number of individuals in a community (N) are partitioned among the number of species (S) in that community.
-If our implicit null expectation for such a distribution is that individuals are uniformly distributed across species (i.e. equal numbers of individuals per species), the hollow curve we see in nature is indeed surprising.
+If the null expectation for such a distribution is that the N individuals are uniformly distributed across S species (i.e. equal numbers of individuals per species), the hollow curve we commonly observe in nature is indeed surprising.
 However, a uniform distribution is not necessarily the appropriate baseline.
 Just as a Gaussian distribution emerges in the limit of many samples around a population mean, power-law or log-series distributions (i.e. ‘hollow-shaped’ curves) emerge as statistical attractors for abundance distributions (Frank 2009, 2019).
 Whether using statistical mechanics (i.e. the Maximum Entropy Theory of Ecology (METE); Harte et al 2008, Harte 2011) or combinatorics (i.e. ‘the feasible set’; Locey and White 2013), the random division of individuals into species can, on its own, generate realistic hollow curves.
-Because these statistically generated SADs are excellent empirical fits to those seen in nature (Harte et al 2011, White et al 2012, Locey and White 2013), it is reasonable to expect that statistical constraints alone may account for the widespread phenomenon of the hollow-curve SAD.
+Because these statistically generated SADs are excellent empirical fits to those seen in nature (Harte et al 2011, White et al 2012, Locey and White 2013), statistical constraints alone may account for the widespread phenomenon of the hollow-curve SAD.

 If SADs are statistically inclined to be hollow curves without requiring biological influences, it is no surprise that we have struggled to interpret the hollow curve in biological terms.
-However, just because the main feature of the SAD may be statistically determined, it does not necessarily follow that the SAD cannot be biologically informative.
+However, it does not necessarily follow that the SAD cannot be biologically informative.
 Biological processes may cause relatively subtle, but meaningful, deviations between observed SADs and their statistical expectations (Locey and White 2013, Harte and Newman 2014).
-We may be able to use those deviations to evaluate theories (Harte and Newman 2014, Xiao et al 2016) by interpreting SADs not in terms of their absolute shape, but in terms of their shape relative to what we would expect simply due to statistical processes operating within the constraints of S and N (Frank 2009, Locey and White 2013).
-Using SADs in this fashion depends on our capacity to detect and quantify deviations between empirical observations and randomness, which requires metrics and computational approaches that allow us to quantify and interpret whatever deviations may exist, across many different types of ecological communities.
+In other words, we may be able to use those deviations to evaluate theories (Harte and Newman 2014, Xiao et al 2016) by interpreting SADs not in terms of their absolute shape, but in terms of their shape relative to what we would expect simply due to statistical processes operating within the constraints of S and N (Frank 2009, Locey and White 2013).
+Successful application of SADs in this fashion depends on our capacity to detect and quantify deviations between empirical observations and randomness, thus requiring metrics and computational approaches that allow us to quantify and interpret whatever deviations may exist.